This is a named option in the Civil and Environmental Engineering MEng.

-The M.Eng. named option in Environmental Engineering is a fully online degree that includes a full curriculum of courses incorporating the latest research and practices in water supply, wastewater reclamation and reuse, resource recovery, and urban storm water management.
-The M.Eng. degree has been developed to give the practicing environmental engineer and scientist the skills needed to meet contemporary and future challenges.
-For more information about the online M.Eng. degree, see the program website.
+The fully online Master of Engineering named option in Environmental Engineering (MEng) includes a full curriculum of courses incorporating the latest research and practices in water supply, wastewater reclamation and reuse, resource recovery, and urban storm water management.
+The MEng degree has been developed to give practicing environmental engineers and scientists the skills needed to meet contemporary and future challenges.
+For more information about the online MEng degree, visit the program website.

 Please consult the table below for key information about this degree program’s admissions requirements.
 The program may have more detailed admissions requirements, which can be found below the table or on the program’s website.